Patrick Dewaere: Personal life

 For eleven years Dewaere was married to French actress Sotha.
 In the early 1970s, he became the companion of French actress Miou-Miou, until they separated in 1976.
 They had one daughter.
 Shortly before the release of Paradis Pour Tous (1982), a black comedy where his character tries to commit suicide, the actor shot himself in his house in Paris.
 He was 35 years old.

-He is the father of French actress Lola Dewaere.
+He is the father of French actress Lola Dewaere with Elsa Chalier.

 Death

 Elsa Chalier left him in 1982 for his best friend Coluche.
-Shortly afterwards, on July 16, 1982, Dewaere shot himself in his house in Paris.
+Shortly afterwards, on 16 July 1982, Dewaere shot himself in his house in Paris with a rifle Coluche had gifted him long ago.
 He also had financial and addiction problems.
-At the time, he was preparing for the film Édith et Marcel by Claude Lelouch, where he should have played the boxer Marcel Cerdan.
-After Dewaere’s death, his son, Marcel Cerdan Jr, joined Évelyne Bouix, who played Edith Piaf.
+At the time, he was preparing for the film Édith et Marcel by Claude Lelouch, where he was to play the boxer Marcel Cerdan.

 He was buried in the cemetery of Saint-Lambert-du-Lattay, in the grave of his in-laws.